 Lithium plays an essential role in our daily lives, and is used in a variety of products, including:

-- Batteries for hybrid and electric cars
+- Batteries for electric vehicles (EV)

-- Enamels and glazes for ceramics
+- Enamels and glazes for industrial use

 We are also investing in a future source at our Jadar project in Serbia, subject to receiving all relevant approvals, permits, and licenses and ongoing engagement with local communities, the Government of Serbia, and civil society.
 The scale and high-grade nature of the Jadar deposit provides the potential for a mine to supply lithium products into the electric vehicle value chain for decades.
 Following ramp up to full production in 2029, the mine will produce ~58,000 tonnes1 of lithium carbonate, making us one of the top 10 lithium producers in the world.